metrorailings/OwlBlog/content/posts/2022-week-5-insights.md

 Lamar's deep passing needs touch.
 Twice in critical moments has he overthrown his receiver.

 This Bengals offense has been decoded.
 Pretty shameful.
 Ja'Marr Chase has been as quiet as a doormouse.
+And their trick plays are getting blown up.

+No running the ball in goal-to-go situations?
+What?